SyedMdAbuHaider/Advance-Grocery-SHop-Billing-System/README.md

-# Advance-Grocery-SHop-Billing-System

 # Advanced Grocery Shop Billing System

 **Developed by:** S M Abu Haider

 ## Project Overview

 The Advanced Grocery Shop Billing System is a comprehensive and user-friendly application designed to manage the billing and inventory of a grocery shop.
-The system features a modern, dark-mode GUI and provides functionality for billing, inventory management, and fraud detection.
+The system features a modern, dark-mode GUI and provides billing, inventory management, and fraud detection functionality.
 Additionally, it notifies the owner via email for each purchase and detects potential fraudulent activities.

 ## Features